NullChapter/Rebel-Alliance-CTF/11.OSINT/README.md

 NULL{Flag:Captured}

 ## Setup
-To create the challenge i used certutil utility to encode the flag and i used copy /b to merge the encoded flag and image.
+To create the challenge i used "certutil utility" to encode the flag and i used "copy /b" to merge the encoded flag and image.

+The file that contains flag is "3.png"